If you don’t know anything about Taiwan, this is where you should start: some basic facts that does not involve the complicated political situation.

 What about religions?

 Most of Taiwan’s population believes in ancestral worship and traditional folk religion, which is a mix of Buddhism, Taoism, and Confucianism.
-Confucianism is more of a philosophy rather than religion, yet because Confucius’ teachings are blended into lives of Taiwan’s people so much, and there are actual temples that treat Confucius the same as other gods and goddess, it pretty much became part of the traditional belief.
-Official statistics suggest that 35% of Taiwan’s population is Buddhists, 33% Taoist, with significant overlap between the two groups.
-Christianity is of minority in Taiwan (all denominations combined account for 4% of population), but a very large percentage of Taiwan’s indigenous peoples identified themselves as Christian because missionary from Spain and the Netherlands had successfully converted them in the 17th century.
-There is a small Muslim community and six mosques in Taiwan (about 0.2% of population).
+Confucianism is more of a philosophy rather than religion, yet because Confucian values are embedded into as a part of Han people’s culture, there are actual temples that treat Confucius the same as other gods and goddess.
+Official statistics suggest that Taiwan’s population is 35% Buddhists and 33% Taoist, with significant overlap between the two groups.
+Christianity is of minority in Taiwan (all denominations combined account for 4% of population), but a very large percentage of Taiwan’s indigenous peoples identified themselves as Christian due to European influences in the 17th century.
+There is a small Muslim community (about 0.2% of population) and six mosques in Taiwan.

 How did missionary from European countries come to Taiwan?
 What happened after they left?